 First, there are no foreign transaction fees on any purchase outside the U.S. Also, when you decline a rental car’s collision damage waiver and use the secondary car rental insurance included with this card, you’ll be reimbursed for the value of the vehicle after you pay the car insurance deductible.

-If you don’t want to travel, you can still maximize your Capital One Venture Rewards Card.
+You can still maximize your Capital One Venture Rewards card if you don’t want to travel.
 It comes with strong shopping benefits such as Pay with PayPal, which enables you to make PayPal payments with your rewards.

 And Capital One Shopping automatically hunts for coupon codes when you’re checking out online.
 Plus, you can use your miles to pay for Amazon.com purchases.
 Keep in mind that you’re also covered in case something goes wrong with the card’s extended warranty offer for one year on eligible purchases.